knguyenOS/College-Apartment-Network-Design/README.md

 </div>

 ## Secure Network Segmentation
 With a solid foundation in place, I began configuring VLANs and DHCP services to work together across the network.
-Before starting, I analyzed the layout of the network and conceptualized organizing it into 4 distinct VLAN groups.
-- VLAN 30
-- VLAN 20
-- VLAN 10

 However, configuring the DHCP server to properly support multiple VLANs and setting up the switches accordingly proved to be a complex and frustrating challenge.
 Despite the frustration, I persisted and succeeded in getting the configuration to work.
 Ultimately, I gained hands-on experience with trunk and access ports during this process.

 ### DHCP and VLAN Configuration
 <div align="center">